 What Does the DPDP Act Cover?

-- Any organisation offering goods or services in India
+- Any organisation (Indian or foreign) offering goods/services to individuals in India

-- Data processed digitally, even if the original collection was physical
+- Any data that is processed digitally, even if it was collected offline

 Consent is Now a Proper Conversation